-Kenneth Jones is a New York City-based playwright, lyricist, librettist and freelance theatre journalist.
-ByKennethJones.com is the official website about his creative work, but it also serves as a news site about new plays and musicals, dramatists, theatre people, creative expression and events, and as an archive of some of his past reporting.
+Kenneth Jones is a New York City-based playwright, lyricist and librettist.
+ByKennethJones.com is the official website about his creative work, but it also serves as a news site advocating for new plays and musicals, dramatists and other theatre makers.
+It’s also an archive of some of his past reporting as a theatre journalist.

 His play Alabama Story, which was a nominee for the 2016 Steinberg/American Theatre Critics Association New Play Award and a finalist in the 2014 National Playwrights Conference of the Eugene O’Neill Theater Center.
 It received its world premiere in January 2015 in a production by Pioneer Theatre Company.
 Karen Azenberg directed.
 The Washington Post would later call it a play “with national relevance,” and the St. Louis Post-Dispatch wrote, “At a time when intolerance is on the upswing and empathy is under siege, Alabama Story is just the play we need.”